 This post may contain affiliate links, which help to keep Discerning Cyclist rolling.
 Learn more.

-However, if you’re overweight or obese and looking to start your weight loss journey, you might feel daunted about cycling, and that’s perfectly okay.
+If you’re overweight or obese and looking to start your weight loss journey, you might feel daunted about cycling, and that’s perfectly okay.
 It’s common to worry that a bicycle won’t hold your weight, that bikes for people of your size might not even exist, or that you might look silly riding a bike.

 Best Bikes for Heavy Riders